A Tale of Opportunities

 We’ll make it though this tough time.
 Plus, credit unions have some advantages:

-Loan-to-share ratio industry-wide is at 73.6%.
-Your credit union probably has a good base to build
+- Loan-to-share ratio industry-wide is at 73.6%.
+Your credit union probably has a good base to build its loan portfolio.

-Member ownership means local control and focus.
-Members want to know the people with whom they entrust
+- Member ownership means local control and focus.
+Members want to know the people with whom they entrust their financial future.

 The age of foolishness